AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 Adam M. Aron - AMC Entertainment Holdings, Inc.

 We lowered the guidance on both.
-I mean, there is some pricing and there is some cost associated with it, with the new guidance.
+I mean, there is some pricing, and there is some cost associated with it, with the new guidance.
 I guess I'm not – look, there are so many variables going on in fourth quarter activity, one of which is that the film rent splits on a movie like Star Wars are going to be more favorable to studios than on the kinds of titles that we're playing in the third quarter.
-So our highest grossing film in Q4 is going to probably give – not probably, will give us more residual money than we've had for any other film in Q3 but the percentage of revenues will be lower than what it was for any movie in Q3.
+So our highest grossing film in Q4 is going to probably give – not probably, will give us more residual money than we've had for any other film in Q3, but the percentage of revenues will be lower than what it was for any movie in Q3.

 Prices are going up in a lot of theatres.
 In other places, we're hyper-promotional.
 We had $5 Tuesdays in the fourth quarter, which is typically a very low demand period in the months of October and November.
 So there's just so much going on.
-You know what our EBITDA is through three quarters.
-And you know what the guidance range is, high to low, for Q4.
+You know what our EBITDA is through three quarters, and you know what the guidance range is, high to low, for Q4.
 And you can take it from there as you model.

 Jonathan Jenson - Imperial Capital LLC